tientranzt/the_goal/README.md

 # The Goal

-An application to manament your goal or shopping list so perfect
+An application to managment your goal or shopping list so perfect

 # Feature
 - State managment with Provider